The Thief, His Wife and the Canoe

 The Thief, His Wife and the Canoe is an ITV television drama series that was first broadcast on 17 April 2022.
-Written by Chris Lang and directed by Richard Laxton, the programme dramatizes the John Darwin disappearance case, where prison officer and teacher John Darwin faked his own death and reappeared, five and a half years after he was believed to have died in a canoeing accident.
+Written by Chris Lang and directed by Richard Laxton, the programme dramatises the John Darwin disappearance case (2002-2007), where prison officer and teacher John Darwin faked his own death in a canoeing accident, and reappeared five and a half years after he was believed to have died.